Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Matching Function Equilibrium Models with Partial Assignment

+If we impose the restrictions $k_{xy}=k$, $l_{xy}=l$ and $k+l=1$, we recover the matching function of \textcite{ChiapporiSalanieWeiss2017}.
+Note that in its most general formulation, this matching function does not satisfy the homogeneity of degree 1 nor symmetry properties.\\

+\textbf{c) Models with Non Transferable Utility (NTU).}\\ In the NTU framework, it is assumed that when a type $x$ man and type $y$ woman match, they receive payoffs $\alpha _{xy}$ and $\gamma _{xy}$ respectively, and an idiosyncratic component which is assumed to enter additively.
+In this NTU setting, \textcite{GalichonHsieh2017} shows that existence and computation of equilibria can be provided via an aggregate version of the \textcite{GaleShapley1962} algorithm.
+In the logit case, \textcite{GalichonKominersWeber2019} derive the matching function as

+This matching function is homogeneous of degree 1 and features constant returns to scale.\footnote{Alternatively, \textcite{Dagsvik2000} and \textcite{menzel2015large} provide a tractable expression for the aggregate matching function when the number of market participants grows large.
+Equation (4.3) (on page 925) of \textcite{menzel2015large} reads, $ M_{xy}(\mu_{x0},\mu_{0y})=\mu _{x0}\mu _{0y}\exp (\alpha _{xy}+\gamma _{xy}), $ which is homogeneous of degree 2 with increasing returns to scale. }\\

-\textbf{d) Models with Imperfectly Transferable Utility (ITU).}\\ Building on this literature, \citet{GalichonKominersWeber2019} (GKW hereafter) provide a general framework for matching with Imperfectly Transferable Utility, that encompass both the classical fully- and non-transferable utility settings\footnote{For a study of ITU settings using revealed preferences techniques instead of matching functions, see \textcite{CherchyeDemuynckDeRockEtAl2017}.}.
-In particular, they show that in equilibrium, the systematic utilities, $ U_{xy}$ and $V_{xy}$, satisfy a key feasibility condition, $ D_{xy}(U_{xy},V_{xy})=0$.
-Among the properties of the distance function $D$, it is worth noting that $D(u+a,v+a)=a+D(u,v)$.
-Hence, when taste shocks are assumed to be logit (as in \citet{choo2006who}), the feasibility condition rewrites as, $D_{xy}(\log \mu _{xy}-\log \mu _{x0},\log \mu _{xy}-\log \mu _{0y})=0$, which combined with the property on $D$, gives
+\textbf{d) Models with Imperfectly Transferable Utility (ITU).}\\ Building on this literature, \textcite{GalichonKominersWeber2019} (GKW hereafter) develops a general framework for matching with ITU.
+This framework nests both the TU and NTU settings\footnote{For a study of ITU settings using revealed preferences techniques instead of matching functions, see \textcite{CherchyeDemuynckDeRockEtAl2017}.}.
+The authors show that the equilibrium systematic utilities, $ U_{xy}$ and $V_{xy}$, satisfy a key feasibility condition, $ D_{xy}(U_{xy},V_{xy})=0$.
+The distance function $D_{xy}(\cdot)$ satisfies the property that $D_{xy}(g+t,h+t)=t+D_{xy}(g,h)$.
+Hence, when idiosyncratic taste shocks are assumed to be logit \parencite[as in][]{choo2006who}, the feasibility condition becomes $D_{xy}(\log \mu _{xy}-\log \mu _{x0},\log \mu _{xy}-\log \mu _{0y})=0$, which combined with the property on $D_{xy}(\cdot)$, gives